COVID-19 Vaccine Information

 In studies, immunity was seen seven days after the second dose of Pfizer and 14 days after the second dose of Moderna.
 It is important to remember the same precautions to reduce exposure (mask-wearing, social distancing, etc.) are still needed.

-The Moderna vaccine also requires two doses, and you should receive the second dose no earlier than 28 days after your first dose.
+For adults age 17 or older who may receive the Moderna vaccine, it also requires two doses, and you should receive the second dose no earlier than 28 days after your first dose.
 It may also be recommended that you get a vaccine booster (see below for more information).

-The Janssen (Johnson & Johnson) vaccine is a one dose vaccine.
+The Janssen (Johnson & Johnson) vaccine is a one dose vaccine only available to individuals age 17 or older.
 Boosters are also recommended for those that got the J&J COVID-19 vaccine at least two months after the original dose.

 CDC recommends that people whose immune systems are compromised moderately to severely should receive a third dose of the Pfizer-BioNtech and Moderna vaccines after the initial 2 doses.
 Eligible patients need to wait a minimum of 28 days from their second dose of the COVID-19 vaccine before receiving the third dose.
 People should talk to their healthcare provider about their medical condition, and whether getting an additional dose is appropriate for them.